bchoor/receipt_tracker/how_to_run.md

 4. Install python libraries.
 In command prompt, type in
   1. "pip install requests" to install the requests library
+  2. "pip install BeautifulSoup" to install BeautifulSoup library.
+This is the library that does the parsing of the response back from the website and pulls the relevant information.
   2. "pip install pymongo" to install the mongo database library. a quick note is that you could use any database, but you would need to update the code wherever there are db calls.
 I have created a "db" class in status_scraper.py for all database calls; there aren't very many.
 Really only 2; 1 to pull the list to iterate through, and the 2nd to save any updates back to the DB.
 A dict (or dictionary) of key/value pairs (i.e. field and value) is passed back and forth; so should be easy to implement any database.
 One side note, a suggestion is to move out of using cursors; instead convert the cursor into a list; and I implemented a dirty "next()" function to pull the next record by using a counter.

 5. Install MongoDB.
 I have very limited database experience, so MongoDB was simple and easy enough for me.